alexandrecuer/sharebox/README.md

 If you want to use another DBMS, you will have to change the gem file

 ## Installation
-Clone/Unzip the repository into your local rails'applications directory, for example C:/Sites/sharebox Open your local app directory in a git bash
+Clone/Unzip the repository into your local rails directory, for example C:/Sites/.
+Open the resulting app directory in a git bash
 ```
 $ cd /c/Sites/sharebox
 ```